senzing-garage/knowledge-base/HOWTO/install-senzing-for-go-development.md

 ### Install Senzing - Darwin

-The following instructions install senzing in to a `${HOME}/senzing` directory.
+The following instructions install senzing into a macOS `${HOME}/senzing` directory.

 1. How to install Senzing production version.
-    1. :pencil2": Specify the production version.
+    1. :pencil2: Specify the production version.
        Example:

         ```console